 This process is advertised as the "chromium-free".
 It is a popular method used in the automotive, clothing and footwear industry, and its raw appearance is very pale - basically white.
 But the statement is misleading as the formaldehyde, the base chemical used in this method, is dangerous.
 This means that the toxicity of producing the leather must be monitored.

 Next time you find yourself buying leather, do some research.
 Check that the leather has been vegetable-tanned and that your leather is coming from a local meat-industry and not a farm specifically for leather.
 Although we may not want to kill animals for food or clothing, we can use organic materials taken from animals after they have lived a long and happy life.
+Alternatively, you could choose a vegan option like with these vintage style vegan leather peep toe sandals.

 In this guide you can see the detailed sizing charts to all our products